KBSummers/overTheWireWalkthroughs/docs/natas/natas7.md

 ## Walkthrough

-When we visit the page for the site, we can see two link for Home and About
+When we visit the page for the site, we can see two links for Home and About

 ![natas 7 passwd page](../docs/images/natas7_2.png)